This template is for informational purposes only. It is not intended to constitute legal advice and does not form an attorney-client relationship.

-Sending a “Cure and Correct” demand letter is only appropriate when an action has actually been taken that needs to be corrected.
+In general, a “Cure and Correct” demand letter is only needed under the Brown Act when a legislative body has taken an “action” that needs to be corrected.
 In other words, if the Brown Act is violated yet no action was taken, then a cure and correct demand letter would not be sent.
 Rather, a person would turn to the courts for an order preventing future violations or would ask the district attorney to do so.

-The act of sending a cure and correct demand letter triggers a number of requirements and deadlines that you must consider before you send your demand:
+The act of sending a cure and correct demand letter triggers a number of requirements and deadlines that you must consider before you send your demand.
+Gov. Code § 54960.1.

 Name of Legislative Body